- Code BIOL6213

 - ANU College ANU Joint Colleges of Science

 - Course subject Biology

-Australia is famous the world over for its unique and biodiverse animal population.
-If you are interested in the ecology, evolution, conservation or management of animals then it is important to understand the biodiversity and natural history of animals.
-This course will put Australian animals in an evolutionary context and consider recent research advances through interactive lectures, lab practicals, workshops and a field trip.
-The first half of the course will cover the enormous diversity of invertebrate animals, with a particular focus on insects and marine invertebrates.
-The second half will cover Australian vertebrate animals, with a particular focus on diversity and natural history.
-The course includes contributions from the CSIRO Australian National Insect Collection and the Australian National Wildlife Collection, both located in Canberra.
-A 3-day field trip will give students a solid grounding in the marine and terrestrial invertebrate fauna of south-eastern Australia and the habitats they occupy.
-Lab practicals throughout the course will focus on biodiversity through hands-on learning about key features of structure and function, specimen preservation and the use of biological keys in species identification.
-This course is designed to complement other third year courses in ecology, evolution, biodiversity and conservation.
-It is also fun, interesting, interactive and will set you up with practical skills and information for continuing with animal biology in the future, including advice on future jobs.
+Australia is famous the world over for its unique and biodiverse animals: from charismatic mammals to extravagant octopuses, to fascinating spiders.
+If you are interested in the ecology, evolution, conservation or management of animals then it is important to understand their biodiversity and natural history.
+In this course we will put Australian animals in an evolutionary context and explore recent research advances through interactive lectures, lab practicals, workshops and a field trip.
+In the first half of the course we cover the enormous diversity of terrestrial, marine and aquatic invertebrate animals, from insects and spiders to molluscs, rotifers and corals.
+In the second half we cover the enigmatic Australian fish, frogs, reptiles, birds and mammals, with a particular focus on their diversity and natural history.
+The course includes contributions from researchers at the CSIRO Australian National Insect Collection and the Australian National Wildlife Collection, both located in Canberra.
+On a 3-day field trip to the coast you will gain a solid grounding in identifying the most common marine and terrestrial invertebrate fauna of south-eastern Australia and the habitats that they occupy.
+Lab practicals throughout the course focus on hands-on learning about key features of structures and how they function, specimen preservation and the use of biological keys for species identification.
+We have designed this course to complement other third year courses in ecology, evolution, biodiversity and conservation.
+It is fun, interesting and interactive.
+It will give you the practical skills and information you need to continue on with animal biology in the future, including advice on future jobs that require these skills.

 Upon successful completion, students will have the knowledge and skills to: